Statement of Compliance with the QCA Corporate Governance Code

 Principle 10: Communicate how the Company is governed and is performing by maintaining a dialogue with shareholders and other relevant stakeholders

-The Group communicates with shareholders through the Annual Report and Accounts and full-year and half-year announcements and the Annual General Meeting (AGM).
-The Board receives the views of shareholders through ad hoc briefings and reports from the Chief Executive Officer, Finance Director and the Company’s NOMAD.
+The Group communicates with shareholders through the Annual Report and Accounts and the Annual General Meeting (AGM).
+The Board receives the views of shareholders through ad hoc briefings and reports from the Chairman, Chief Executive Officer and Commercial Director.

 The Company completes regular employee surveys to maintain an open dialogue with employees.
 The Group maintains a comprehensive intranet website accessible by all employers where all standard operating procedures are set out, within intranet website there is a ‘whistle-blowing’ portal.